fastapi/fastapi/docs/en/docs/async.md

 burgers = get_burgers(2)
 ```

-If you're using a library that tells you that you can call it with `await`, you need to create the *path operation functions* that uses it with `async def`:
+If you're using a library that tells you that you can call it with `await`, you need to create the **path operation function** that uses it with `async def`:

 ```Python hl_lines="2-3"
 @app.get('/burgers')